yorkrobotlab/ardebug/README.md

 cd build
 qmake ..
 ```
+Note that if you have a local installation of Qt that is newer than your system-wide installation (usually Qt 4.x), you will need to specify the path to `qmake` e.g.: `{QT_INSTALL_PATH}/{VERSION}/gcc_64/bin/qmake`.

-At this point you should have a Makefile in the build directory.
+You should now have a Makefile in the build directory.
 You can now build the application by running:

 ```
 make